Louis E. Sturns (1949- )

 Sturns got his undergraduates degree in political science with a minor in sociology from Wichita State University in Wichita, Kansas in 1971.
 He enrolled in the Reserve Officer Training Corps (ROTC) to help pay for college but realized that being in the Army isolated him from participating in the nationwide protests against the Vietnam War that were occurring at the time.
 Sturns avoided the draft by deferring his enrollment and was able to attend Kansas University Law School.
 He earned his law degree in 1973.

 While waiting for his bar results, Sturns, one of Tarrant County’s (Fort Worth) few black attorneys, began working for Clifford Davis, the most prominent African American attorney in Tarrant County.
 After passing the bar, Sturns worked as a prosecutor, defense attorney, and legal adviser at Fort Hood, Texas, the nation’s largest military base.
-Although Sturns was in the U.S. United States Army, he served as a Judge Advocate General Corps for soldiers dealing with civil rights cases.
+Although Sturns was in the US Army, he served as a Judge Advocate General Corps for soldiers dealing with civil rights cases.
 In 1976, Sturns returned to Clifford Davis’s Fort Worth firm to work on legal cases ranging from criminal lawsuits to wills.

 Louis Sturns has served in four Texas Courts including Criminal District Court No. 2, Criminal District Court No. 1, and the 213th District Court to which he was appointed by former Tarrant County Judge Bob Gill.